jonnonz1/nz-statute-book/acts/public/1908/incorporated-societies-act-1908.md

   (a) the income and expenditure of the society during the society's last financial year:
   (b) the assets and liabilities of the society at the close of the said year:
   (c) all mortgages, charges, and securities of any description affecting any of the property of the society at the close of the said year.
-(2) The said statement shall be accompanied by a certificate signed by some officer of the society to the effect that the statement has been submitted to and approved by the members of the society at a general meeting.
+(2) The said statement shall be accompanied by a certificate signed by some officer of the society to the effect that the statement has been submitted to, and approved by, the members of the society at a general meeting.
 (3) If any default is made by a society in the observance of the provisions of this section, every officer of the society shall be liable to a fine not exceeding 1 shilling for every day during which the default continues.
-(4) Nothing in this section applies to a society that is— (a) an issuer within the meaning of section 4 of the Financial Reporting Act 1993; or (b) a charitable entity within the meaning of section 4 of the Charities Act 2005.
+(4) Nothing in this section applies to a society that is— (a) an FMC reporting entity (as defined in section 451 of the Financial Markets Conduct Act 2013) or a person that is subject to section 55 of the Financial Reporting Act 2013; or
+  (b) a charitable entity within the meaning of section 4(1) of the Charities Act 2005.

 ### 23A Power to compromise with creditors and members
 (1) Where a compromise or arrangement is proposed between a society and its creditors or any class of them, or between the society and its members or any class of them, the High Court may, on the application of the society or of any creditor or member of the society, or, in the case of a society in liquidation, of the liquidator, order a meeting of the creditors or class of creditors, or of the members of the society or class of members, as the case may be, to be summoned in such manner as the court directs.
 If any question arises under this section as to whether or not any members or creditors of a society constitute a class of members or a class of creditors, as the case may be, it shall be determined by the High Court as in the circumstances it thinks proper.
 (2) If a majority in number representing not less than three-fourths in value of the creditors or class of creditors or not less than three-fourths of the members or class of members, as the case may be, voting in person or, where proxies are allowed, by proxy at the meeting agree to any compromise or arrangement, the compromise or arrangement shall, if sanctioned by the High Court, be binding on all the creditors or the class of creditors, or on the members or class of members, as the case may be, and also on the society, or, in the case of a society in liquidation, on the liquidator of the society.
 (3) An order made under subsection (2) of this section shall have no effect until a sealed copy of the order has been delivered to the Registrar for registration, and a copy of every such order shall be annexed to every copy of the rules of the society issued after the order has been made.
 (4) If a society makes default in complying with subsection (3) of this section, the society and every officer of the society who is in default shall be liable on conviction to a fine not exceeding $2 for each copy in respect of which default is made.
-(5) In this section and in section 23B of this Act—
+(5) In this section and in section 23B of this Act,—
   - **creditor** includes every person who has a claim that in the liquidation of a society would be admitted as a claim in accordance with Part 16 of the Companies Act 1993 (as applied by section 24(3) and section 26(3) of this Act)
   - **officer of the society who is in default** means any officer of the society who— (a) knowingly and wilfully authorises or permits the default, refusal, or contravention mentioned in this section or in section 23B of this Act; or